-F. Executive Order 13175: Consultation and Coordination With Indian Tribal Governments
+F. Executive Order 13175: Consultation and Coordination with Indian Tribal Governments

 This action does not have tribal implications, as specified in Executive Order 13175.
-This action would correct and update existing testing regulations.
+This action corrects and updates existing testing regulations.
 Thus, Executive Order 13175 does not apply to this action.

-G. Executive Order 13045: Protection of Children From Environmental Health Risks and Safety Risks
+G. Executive Order 13045: Protection of Children from Environmental Health Risks and Safety Risks